I research information from public agencies and organizations to help low-income people get benefits that make their

-Many Americans have objections against women being housewives or stay-at-home-mothers.
+Many Americans have objections against people being stay-at-home-parents.
 One of these objections is based upon the belief that they cannot save money for retirement if they do not work outside of the home.
 This is categorically untrue.
-Housewives can actively invest in IRAs.
+Housewives and househusbands can actively invest in IRAs.
 In fact, it is written into the tax code.

 While you cannot invest in a 401(k) while being a non-working spouse, you can place money in a Roth IRA and/or a Traditional IRA.
 Marriage has so many benefits, one of them being that your spouse's wage can be the basis of your retirement security as well.
 This family-friendly IRS rule also applies to men who are stay-at-home dads or homemakers!

 IRAs for Non-Working Spouses

 The allowance for non-working spouses investing in IRAs is a special part of the Internal Revenue Code section 219(c), (from 1996), and was officially renamed as the Kay Bailey Hutchinson Spousal IRA in 2013.

 Kay Bailey Hutchinson, formerly a Republican Senator from Texas, championed the right for women who work inside the home to have their own IRAs based on their husband's income.